 Build local friendships

+Just as you would with a friend, babysitter, kennel or dog walker, it's important people get to know each other well locally before a dog is taken care of by another person.
 Everyone, including the dog, needs to feel happy and trust each other since each dog and person is different.
 The first step towards this is what we call the ‘Welcome Woof’ - the first meet and greet for the owner, borrower, and dog to get to know each other.
 Often people meet several times before the borrower takes care of the dog alone, and sometimes even do house visits since matches are local.

 Here are 7 tips to ensure your ‘Welcome Woof’ runs as smoothly as possible.